Auxdibot/auxdibot-website/Documentation/suggestions.md

 ### Updating a Suggestion

-Administrators or members with permission can mark a suggestion as approved/denied/considered/added by running the commands `/suggestions (accept/deny/consider/add) (suggestion id)`.
+Administrators or members with permission can respond to a suggestion, marking it as approved/denied/considered/added by running the command `/suggestions respond (id) (response) [reason]`.
 When a suggestion is updated, Auxdibot will send a message to your channel showcasing the current state of the suggestion, and the suggestion will be deleted (can be changed with `/suggestions auto_delete (auto_delete)`).

 <p class="image">
 <img alt="An updated suggestion" src="/docs/_assets/suggestion_update.png" width=300/>